cindistar/cindistar/README.md

 - 📱   I’m currently learning **Flutter and Web Development 💻**

-- 📫 How to reach me **https://www.linkedin.com/in/cindinishimoto**
+- 📫 How to reach me https://www.linkedin.com/in/cindinishimoto

-- ⚡ Fun fact **I'm a rock star and a pop diva singer at home... haha 🎤✨**
+- ⚡ Fun fact: I'm a rock star and a pop diva singer at home... haha 🎤✨*

 <h3 align="left">Connect with me:</h3>
 <p align="left">